Page contents

 Paste rows

-Inserts the cut or copied rows at the selected row.
+Inserts the clipboard at the selected row.

-Level all assignments
+Level all resources

 Clear all leveling